CrayonQ7/hello-world/README.md

 # hello-world
- Maybe a place where I store ideas, resources, or even share and discuss things with others.
+ It's a place where I store ideas, resources, or even share and discuss things with others.
+This is my second change on README file.I am learning to use Guthib!